MWroblewsky/MWroblewsky/README.md

 <img src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Aditya%20Vikram%20Singh%20Banner.png">

 <h2> Hey there!
-I'm Aditya.</h2>
+I'm Mateusz.</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science and Mathematics at University of Massachusetts Amherst.
+- 🎓 &nbsp; Studying Computer Science and Mathematics at University of Humanities and Economics in Lodz.
-- 💼 &nbsp; Working as a Business Development Associate at VirtuBox InfoTech Private Limited.
+- 💼 &nbsp; Working as a Web Developer at Single Origin.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
-- ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.
+- ✍️ &nbsp; Pursuing Graphic Design as hobbies.

 <h3> 🛠 &nbsp;Tech Stack</h3>